Once you know the beekeeping words, the rest is easy

 SBB: abbr. screened bottom board, but also solid bottom board.
 Best to just say what you mean.

-spermatheca: an organ in the queen’s abdomen in which sperm is stored.
+spermatheca: an organ in the queen’s abdomen where sperm is stored.

 stamen: the male (pollen-bearing) part of the flower consisting of the anther and the filament.